iadvize/documentation/Documentation.md

 * Manager the privacy mode of your app for it to be public or private
 * Set up the authentication process for your app
 * Define custom settings such as object mapping (In progress)
-* Create interactions to enhance some of iAdvize's predefined features
+* Create plugins to enhance some of iAdvize's predefined features
 * Use outgoing webhooks to receive updates in real-time

 Once your app is ready, you will be able to submit your connector for review.